 Rogan Kelly’s poems have appeared in The Cortland Review, Diode, New Orleans Review, The Penn Review, among other notable journals.
 He is the author of ‘Demolition in the Tropics’ (Seven Kitchens Press 2019).
 He has a second literary journal project, Ran Off With the Star Bassoon.
+He is also the web designer of the literary magazine and press, RUBY.
 Follow Rogan on Instagram and Twitter: @JerzyPoet.
 He can also be found at RoganKelly.com

 Poetry Editor, T. Nicole Cirone

 T Nicole Cirone is the author of ‘Nine Nails: A Novel in Essays’ (Serving House Books, 2019).
 Essayist, poet, novelist.
 Plays well with all genres.
 Cat lover.
 Can be found in Ovunque Siamo: New Italian-American Writing, Serving House Journal, Gateways, Philadelphia Stories and Hippocampus; and also around Philly at readings, vintage clothing stores and generally, anywhere 80s alternative music is playing.
 Follow her on Instagram @catmumu123 and tnicolecironewriter

 Vismai Rao’s poems appear in several journals including Indianapolis Review, RHINO, Rust + Moth, Salamander, Glass: A Journal of Poetry, Parentheses Journal, SWWIM, and The Shore.
 Her work has been nominated for a Pushcart Prize, Best of the Net, and the Orison Anthology.
 She lives in India